-Management believes the financial estimates made in the PEAs on the Laguna Salada and Berlin deposits provide shareholders with a reliable and independent means of valuing these projects and the Company.
-The PEAs on the Laguna Salada and Berlin deposits form part of a transparent, stepwise process in which the Company's first priority was to confirm potential for lower quartile cash-costs of production.
-Having achieved that goal through independent assessment, the Company is focused on the reduction of capex and opex and increasing potential revenue to further strengthen economic measures such as net present value ("NPV") and internal rate of return ("IRR") of the projects.
+Management believes the financial estimates made in the PEAs on the Laguna Salada and Berlin deposits provide shareholders with a reliable, conservative and independent means of valuing these projects and the Company.
+The PEAs on the Laguna Salada and Berlin deposits form part of a transparent, stepwise process in which the Company's first priority was to confirm potential for low-cost production.
+Having achieved that goal through independent assessment, the Company is focused on the reduction of capex and opex and increasing potential revenue to further strengthen economic parameters such as net present value ("NPV") and internal rate of return ("IRR") of the projects.